valdeni7/valdeni7/README.md

 - 👋 Hi, I’m @valdeni7
-- 👀 I’m interested in schedule
+- 👀 I’m interested in programação
-- 🌱 I’m currently learning schedule
+- 🌱 I’m currently learning programação
 - 💞️ I’m looking to collaborate on secret projects
 - 📫 How to reach me ...